6 Formulas and Functions

 6.7.1 LEN

-Determination of the length of a text with function LEN.
+The LEN function determines the length of a text string.

 Task 6.6 File: Names.xlsx